ishoyy/Unplug-App/README.md

 ## 🤔 Known issues and limitations

-- Rewards created by user are not sorted in the order that they are created
 - Users should not be able to check-in for days that are not the current date.
 This limitation is temporary though, since being able to check-in for past days is useful for testing the featurea of the application for the current release.

 ## Contact